0xdeadbeer/newtons-eye/README.md

 <img src="images/wingman-formation.png" width="300"   height="225">
 </p>

-Note: this project is highly inspired by [2swap's video on gravity basins](https://www.youtube.com/watch?v=LavXSS5Xtbg).
+**Note**: I uploaded a [full showcase video](https://www.youtube.com/watch?v=zF82NdwvoQ4) on my YouTube channel **Note**: this project is highly inspired by [2swap's video on gravity basins](https://www.youtube.com/watch?v=LavXSS5Xtbg).
 I wanted to recreate it myself because I thought it was very beautiful and educative.
 The code is not perfect, because I was in a rush.
 PRs and suggestions are more than welcome.

 <p align="center" float="left">
 <img src="images/overview.png" width="400">